The end of the American Civil War–Appomattox Court House–The Last Seven Days–Part 4

 It came after noon, in the hands of a Union soldier, Colonel Babcock, who rode up to Lee along with Lee’s military secretary, Colonel Marshall.
 Then, they set off to the village to find a place that would be worthy of this meeting.

 It cannot have been an easy day for Lee, nor could the surrender have been an easy decision.
 He had not yet heard from his president Davis, his own first communication to Davis (since the flight from Richmond) had just reached Danville the previous day.
 In that, Lee had said that surrender was inevitable.
-Davis’s return message exhorting him to continue the fight was still on its way.
-It would not reach Lee in time, because by then, he had signed the surrender documents.

 However difficult and painful, Lee had made the decision to capitulate—it was the right decision, and any further delay would have only resulted in a further loss of lives, unnecessary, avoidable, and uncalled for.
 The defeat of the Confederate armies had been assured as soon as Petersburg and Richmond had fallen.